Exeu/apai-io/README.md

 Everything is programmed against interfaces so you can implement your own request or response classes for example.

+This class is realized by the Product Advertising API (former ECS) from Amazon WS Front. https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html

 ## Installation

 ### Composer